Project Directory Structure

 Configurations

-Example of config.json for Generic Extractor:
+Example of config.json for the Generic extractor:

 {